Big vs. Little Savings: Which is Better for Your Finances?

 Seeing the Value

 Your husband is missing good opportunities by not saving on the “little things”.
 Those little things add up and you need to show him.
-Keep track of what you save over a month, either by keeping a log or put the money you have saved in a jar.
+Keep track of what you save over a month.
 At the end of the month, multiply by 12 and you will see how much you can save in a year.
-Then show your husband the results.
+Then, show your husband the results.

-My husband didn’t think it was worth the time to cut coupons and send in rebates until I showed him that we saved an average of $25-30 per month.
-Now you may not think that’s a lot, but it adds up!
+My husband didn’t think it was worth the time to find coupons and send in rebates until I showed him that we saved an average of $35-50 per month.
+Now, you may not think that’s a lot, but it adds up!
 That’s just from groceries.
-If I included other store specials and coupons, when I added up everything I saved, it almost “paid” for the insurance on one of our cars for a year!
+When I included other store specials and coupons, it almost “paid” for the insurance on one of our cars for a year!
 Ask your husband how he would like “free” car insurance!
 My husband has become a true bargain shopper and can even find better deals than I can now!

 Susan